korhansevinc/chatbot/README.md

 #
 Use config.yaml to select the models.
 #
-You can download requirements from requirements.txt
+You can install requirements from requirements.txt